aristanetworks/avd-workshops/workshops/git.md

 ### Create a branch

 Creating a branch allows you to make a new copy of your files without affecting the files in the `main` branch.
-For example, if you wanted to update the hostnames on your switches, you might create a new branch called, `update-hostnames`.
+For example, if you wanted to update the hostnames on your switches, you might create a new branch called `update-hostnames`.

 ![Branch](assets/images/git_branch.png){: style="width:500px"}